-By default, when you enter your password on authentication window, it is used only for that single authentication.
-When WinSCP needs to authenticate again, such as when reconnecting, opening additional connection for background transfer or opening separate shell session, you are prompted for your password again.
+By default, when you enter your password on the authentication window, it is stored in the memory and reused for all subsequent authentications during the same session, such as when reconnecting, opening an additional connection for a background transfer, opening a separate shell session or opening a session in PuTTY.

-The least recommended method of handling passwords conveniently is to store them unprotected with your site (stored session).
+The least recommended method of handling passwords conveniently is to store them unprotected with your site.

 Saved passwords (unless protected by master password) are stored in a manner that they can easily be recovered.
 It is not possible to securely encrypt passwords in a way that still allows for automatic use.
 Do not use the save password feature if you are not absolutely sure of the physical and electronic security of the system on which you are storing passwords.

 Also note that you need to request storing your password unprotected explicitly on Save session as dialog.